-$$T{\rm b} = F S$$
+$$T{\mathbf{b}} = F \cdot S \tag{3}$$

-where $T{\rm b}$ is the brightness temperature (Kelvins) corresponding to S mJy/beam, and F is a constant depending only upon array configuration: $F=300,\ 30,\ 3,\ 0.3$ for A, B, C, and D configurations, respectively.
-The limiting brightness can be obtained by substituting the rms noise for S. A more detailed description of the relation between flux density and surface brightness is given in Chapter 7 of Reference 1.
+where T_b is the brightness temperature (Kelvins) corresponding to S mJy per beam, and F is a constant depending only upon array configuration: F = 300, 30, 3, 0.3 for A, B, C, and D configurations, respectively.
+The limiting brightness can be obtained by substituting the rms noise for S. A more detailed description of the relation between flux density and surface brightness is given in Chapter 7 of Reference 1 in section 6.

 The sensitivity varies across each observing band.
-Table IV gives the frequency ranges for each band at which the sensitivity degrades by 10% and by a factor of two.
+Table 5 gives the frequency ranges for each band at which the sensitivity degrades by 10% and by a factor of two.
 Also included are the maximum ranges over which the VLA receivers remain operative.
 At these extreme ends, the system sensitivity is typically 10 to 100 times worse than at band center.
 Furthermore, not all antennas will operate at these frequencies.
-Consult a VLA staff scientist should you wish to observe near these band edges.
+Consult a VLA staff scientist if you wish to observe near these band edges.

-The VLA's sensitivity at 1.3cm is highly weather-dependent.
-The values given are typical for good conditions -- dry and cold.
+The VLA's sensitivity at 1.3 cm is highly weather-dependent.
+The values given are typical for good conditions - dry and cold.
 In summer, sensitivities can be degraded by perhaps 20%.